portotype/portotype.com/guide/2022-05-09-the-five-levels-of-support.md

 Let's box support into 5 basic levels:

 1. Friends, Family & Fans: I’ll support you no matter what.
-2. Close business partners: If you do X, I’ll give you Y.
+2. Close business partners (most investors): If you do X, I’ll give you Y.
 3. Clients: Show me what you got, then I’ll decide.
 4. Disappointed: Unless you change X, I will leave.
 5. Lost: I want out.

 It's important to recognize which role you're playing and provide the correct level (or more!).
+Don't expect 1, it's rare.

 That means being clear about the relationship and providing information.